The Opening Phase: What Happens First

 The opening phase determines:

-Mistakes here do not disappear.
-They echo through the entire probate.
+Mistakes made here do not disappear.
+They carry forward.

 Feeling unproductive during this stage is normal.